top of page

 Let's return to the historic walk of Saint Ludger and Bernlef.

-It must have been a twelve kilometers, probably, circular walk.
-Circular, since from the village of Helewyret they first reached Werfhem, which is located to the west of Helewyret, and then reached Wyscwyrd, which is situated east of Werfhem and north of Helewyret.
-Also, take into account they must have been chatting a lot, and Bernlef’s eyes and brain were still recovering from his former blindness of three years.
-It must have given him a headache, at least.
-Lastly, Ludger was in his fifties, and Bernlef probably even older.
+It must have been a twelve-kilometer, probably, circular walk.
+Circular, since from the village of Helewyret they first reached the village of Werfhem, which is located to the west of Helewyret, and then reached the village of Wyscwyrd, which is situated east of Werfhem and north of Helewyret.
+In addition, taking into account that they must have been chatting a lot, Bernlef’s eyes and brain were still recovering from his former blindness of three years.
+Besides joy, it must have given him, at least, a headache.
+Lastly, Ludger was in his fifties, and Bernlef was probably even older.
 Their pace was maybe a bit slow.
 Taking all this into account, it must have been a walk of roughly five hours.
-Besides regaining his eyesight, Bernlef also was converted to Christendom during this stroll, and together they prayed at a chapel in Wyscwyrd.
+Besides regaining his eyesight, Bernlef was also converted to Christendom during this stroll, and together they prayed at a chapel in Wyscwyrd.
 An efficient, short walk it was, indeed.

 Et de ore eius procedit gladius ex utraque parte acutus: ut in ipso percutiat gentes.